Ban Phachi Junction railway station

 Ban Phachi Junction (สถานีชุมทางบ้านภาชี, RTGS: Sathani Chumthang Ban Phachi) is a railway junction located in Phachi District, Ayutthaya Province, Thailand.
 It is a Class 1 Station and serves as a junction for the North and Northeastern Line of the State Railway of Thailand.
 Ban Phachi Junction had to be rebuilt after the Second World War after being hit by Allied Bombing.
-Some super express and express trains do not call at this station.

-There is also a specialty at this station that is recommended for those who pass this station.
-That is the "Phachi" Coconut Ice Cream sold by hawkers with trays walking along platforms and is normally eaten using a plastic straw (as it will melt easily).
-The dessert is quite famous and has been mentioned on some Thai shows.
-But since the beginning of August 2018 Phachi Coconut Ice Cream was sold at this junction, sales ended permanently.
+Some special express and express trains do not call at this station.Ban Phachi was also known for its "Phachi" Coconut Ice Cream sold by hawkers with trays walking along platforms and is normally eaten using a plastic straw.
+The dessert is quite famous and has been mentioned on some Thai television shows.
+But since the beginning of August 2018, sales ended permanently.

-Train services

-Ban Phachi Junction serves 47 trains daily.
-The trains that stop here are of the following: